What is Sugaring?

 How Long Does Hair Need to Be to Get Sugared?

-It is generally recommended that the hairs be at least 1/8” (about the size of a grain of rice) for optimum results with sugaring.
+It is generally recommended that the hairs are at least 1/8” (about the size of a grain of rice) for optimum results with sugaring.
 That being said, I’ve seen various studios quote numbers from a minimum of 1/16” (for the paste to be able to grab the hair) to ¼” for optimum results.
 I go in about once a month, so I’d say mine generally gets to the ¼” mark.
 I will say that it is MUCH less painful when the hair is shorter.
-My recommendation would to be to stick to the 1/8”-1/4” guideline.
+My recommendation would be to stick to the 1/8”-1/4” guideline.
 While sugaring is significantly less painful (and quicker!) than waxing, I will not lie to you by telling you it is pain-free.
 This is in part due to the method of removing the hair during sugaring.

 How Does Sugaring Work?

 While waxing uses hot wax and fabric strips to rip off the hair, sugaring does not employ any type of strip.
 A literal glob of sugar is used for each individual client (there is no pot of wax used for every client – double dipping kinda freaks me out to be honest).
 This glob is smoothed over part of the area of hair to be removed (this is known as “moulding”) and the esthetician will then flick her/his wrist until the sugar paste and hair are both removed from the area.
 This is a fairly quick process, and sounds more complicated than it actually is.
 Advanced sugarers (I think I made that word up, but let’s run with it) will mould the sugar, then flick the sugar, finally placing their hand on the area that was affected in order to help with the pain.
 To be honest, I’m not really sure of the physiological reason behind this, but I do know that holding the area helps!
 So expect this when you get sugared, or you may be wondering why the sugarer (yes, that word again) is cradling you ever so gently.